gojimmypi/ulx3s-examples/nanoFramework/README.md

 - Visual Studio 2017 or 2019 with nanoFramework extension
 - Python
-- ULX3S (or any ESP32 WROOM device)
+- [ULX3S](https://www.crowdsupply.com/radiona/ulx3s) (or any ESP32 WROOM device)

 # Programming the ULX3S ESP32 using C# in Visual Studio

 In order to program the ESP32 on the ULX3S, the [PassThru FPGA](../passthru/README.md) code needs to first be loaded.
+This is typically already installed on new boards, and may not be necessary.
+Try to connect to the ESP32 first.

 Programming in C# will require the [nanoFramework Extension for Visual Studio 2019](https://marketplace.visualstudio.com/items?itemName=nanoframework.nanoFramework-VS2019-Extension) or the [nanoFramework Extension for Visual Studio 2017](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1470366.nanoFrameworkVS2017Extension); yes, they are different!